Vallek/webdevtips/en/about.md

 At the moment, the site has frontend, webdev, backend and pc categories.
 * frontend - html, css, js, layout and everything around it.
 * webdev - here I put things that do not necessarily relate to the frontend, but can be used for it.
 For example, npm packages, static sites generators, etc. This is done simply to not lump everything into one pile.
 * backend - for any web backend languages.
-I don't do backend much myself, so I don't have a lot of notes here.
+I do a little bit of node.js and ruby (with jekyll).
 * pc - tips that are not related to development.
 Similar questions can be found on superuser, not stackoverflow.

 You can also suggest creating a new section if you have something to add to it.